AyushJam/Floating-Point-Adder/README.md

 For this assignment, the case of denormal numbers need not be handled.
 However, the case of e = 255 is to be considered.

 ### Floating-Point Addition
+The rough flow of addition for the case of floating-point numbers has been presented:
 <p align="center">
 <img width="350" alt="chart" src="https://user-images.githubusercontent.com/63749705/189225579-1233a1bf-105a-4625-8930-e09552671413.png">
   </p>